-- Local Hospitals – Though the competition for a hospital job is intense, it’s usually worth it.
+- Hospitals – Though the competition for a hospital job is intense, it’s usually worth it.
 These are considered the best type of jobs for CNA.
 You have more opportunity to choose your hours and you can expect some excellent job security.
 You’ll also generally be offered a generous benefits package along with a high salary.

-- Skilled Nursing Facility – Because hospital jobs are so in demand, most CNAs start their careers in skilled nursing facilities.
+- Skilled Nursing Facility – Because hospital jobs are in demand high demand, most CNAs start their careers in skilled nursing facilities.
 Like with hospitals, you’ll have good job security and a good salary and benefits package.
 The downside is that there are often too many patients for the nurses on staff, so you will face a bit more stress.
 Regardless, it’s a great place to start out and get some experience.

 - Home Health – The duties of this kind of CNA job are similar to what you would see in other facilities; the difference is that here, you’ll be working one-on-one with patients in their home.
 Your workday will be far less chaotic, and you’ll be able to work at different hours.
 However, the most common difficulty of working in home health is the fact that you’ll need to be prepared to deal with death.
 Patients choosing a home nurse option for treatment are usually in their last stages of life and will most likely pass away while in your care.

-- Assisted Living Facility – As the boomer generation ages, we’re finding a much higher need for elder care, though not many nurses choose to go this route.
+- Assisted Living Facility – As the Baby Boomer generation ages, we’re finding a much higher need for elder care, though not many nurses choose to go this route.
 However, working in an assisted living facility comes with the benefits of having lower stress levels during the day.
 On the other hand, the work can become tedious and boring.
 Nevertheless, it’s a great place to start out as a certified nursing assistant.

 How do I know if it’s right for me?

-If you’re considering going into nursing and want to start with getting your nursing assistant certification, you’re probably wondering if it’s the right career path for you.
+If you’re considering going into nursing and want to start with getting a nursing assistant certification, you’re probably wondering if it’s the right career path for you.
 If that’s the case, here are a few qualities of a good CNA that can help you decide if it’s the best decision for your career: